 This BRE Environmental & Sustainability Standard is the property of BRE Global Ltd. and is made publicly available for information purposes only.
 Its use for testing, assessment, certification or approval must be in accordance with BRE Global internal procedures and requires interpretation by BRE Global and BRE experts.
 Any party wishing to use this BRE Environmental & Sustainability Standard to offer testing, assessment, certification or approval must apply to BRE Global for training, assessment and a licence; a fee will normally be charged.
 BRE Global will not unreasonably refuse such applications.
-BRE Global accepts no responsibility for any unauthorised use or distribution by others of this BRE Environmental & Sustainability Standard and may take legal action to prevent such unauthorised use or distribution.
+BRE Global accepts no responsibility for any unauthorised use or distribution by others of this BRE Environmental & Sustainability Standard not prevent such unauthorised use or distribution.